EURODEO/rodeo-edr-profile/profiles/observations/observations.md

     ],
     "collections": [
       {
-        // Uniquely identify the collection within the scope of ....Assume no structured data in the string.
+        // Uniquely identify the collection within the scope of the service.
+Assume no structured data in the string.
+        // Alt1: WIS 2 topic notation? weather.surfaceobservations., weather.prediction.,
+        // Alt2: Reverse hostname notation?
+        // Alt3: Rodeo specific naming scheme? rodeo.surfaceobservations
+        // Alt4: WIGOS?
+        // Alt5: "surfaceobservations", enumerated list of allowed values.
         "id": "observations",
-        // Use title to list the collection in a UI.
+        // Title SHALL be in a collection.
+Title SHALL have a maximum length of X words and be human readable.
+        // Note: Acronyms, minimum length?
+UTF-8?
+Language?
         "title": "Observations from E-SOH",
         "links": [
           {